benjaminchevoor/DropApp/README.md

   Created github repositiory
   Mapped out features
-  Starting taking accelorometer data as a service
+  Starting taking accelorometer data as a service Display accelorometer data on the app in graph and numeric form

 March 27-April 2 Weekly Progress:
   Modified the app to record accelorometer data